 About the speakers

-Debbie Levitt, CEO of Ptype UX & Product Design Agency, has been a UX strategist, designer, and trainer since the 1990s.
-As a “serial contractor” who lived in the Bay Area for most of this decade, Debbie has influenced interfaces at Sony, Wells Fargo, Constant Contact, Macys.com, Oracle, and a variety of Silicon Valley startups.
-Clients have given her the nickname “Mary Poppins” because she flies in, improves everything she can, sings a few songs, and flies away to her next adventure.
+Debbie Levitt, CXO of Delta CX, has been a CX and UX strategist, designer, and trainer since the 1990s.
+As a “serial contractor” who lived in the Bay Area for most of the last decade, Debbie has influenced interfaces at Sony, Wells Fargo, Constant Contact, Macys.com, Etsy, and a variety of Silicon Valley startups.
+Clients have given her the nickname “Mary Poppins,” because she flies in, improves everything she can, sings a few songs, and flies away to her next adventure.